Steve Drew is an Australian Visual Effects Supervisor based out of New York City with 25 years of experience in post production.

 Prior to his career in VFX, Drew was a Film Editor, earning multiple awards for his work in Advertising and Television which spanned Australia, UK and Japan.
 He was also Post Supervisor and Managing Director of First Light Digital, a boutique post facility, in his home town of Perth, Australia.

 He holds a Diploma of Art & Design, Film & Television (1995-1997) and is an active voting member of both the Visual Effects Society (VES), and of the Australian Academy of Cinema and Television Arts (AACTA).
-He has given talks on the integration and production of Visual Effects in 360 video at VRFX.
-In his spare time he enjoys cycling, cracking bad jokes, watching horror films and reminiscing about the glory days of practical effects work.
+He has given talks on the integration and production of Visual Effects in 360 and, in his spare time, he enjoys cycling, cracking bad jokes, watching horror films and reminiscing about the glory days of practical effects work.